 View along the walls:

-Inside the south-western tower (number 5 on map):
+Inside the south-western tower (#5 on the map):

-The tower has four floors, and using the round stairs you can go from one to another.
+The tower has four floors and can go from one to another using round stairs.

 View of the tower from outside.
 Usually, different stone sizes indicate construction at different periods.